top of page

 We can't change our bullies, but we can choose how to respond.

-Choosing aggression usually makes things worse.
+Choosing aggressive behaviors usually makes things worse.
 Choosing to walk away, many times can make things better.
 Choosing to accept, embrace and love is the best possible outcome.

 Your dog is not bad.